The two-hop architecture

 [DONE] | Closes open text/reasoning blocks, flushes pending tools |

 Thinking mode handling: When thinking is set to enabled, the SDK may not emit stream_event messages for thinking blocks.
 The bridge has a fallback path: if no stream_event messages were received for a turn, it processes the complete assistant message and emits reasoning blocks from thinking content blocks.
-When thinking is adaptive (Opus only), the model decides when and how much to think — stream events are emitted normally.
+When thinking is adaptive, the model decides when and how much to think.
+Opus 4.8 is requested with summarized thinking display; if the SDK emits only thinking_tokens progress before the summary text arrives, the bridge opens a reasoning block with a small live placeholder instead of leaving the chat visually idle.

 Builder run lifecycle